-Introduction: In this blog post, Mary Harrell-Sesniak presents 30 ideas to help make your family reunion a great success and ensure that everyone has a fun and memorable time.
+Introduction: In this blog post, Mary Harrell-Sesniak presents 30 family reunion ideas to help make your next family reunion a great success and ensure that everyone has a fun and memorable time.
 Mary is a genealogist, author and editor with a strong technology background.

 Family reunions are great opportunities for genealogists: a chance to meet relatives, share heirlooms, and hear—and record—family stories.
 They are also events for everyone to enjoy and have a lot of fun!
 There are so many activities and games to play at a family reunion for adults and kids!